Text and Context: Can we understand the Bible?

 Example: Jesus the warrior?

 Here’s a brief example.
 In Matthew 10:34, Jesus says, “Do not suppose I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.”
 Does this mean that He intends to raise an army of warriors and start a political revolution?
-The context is against that jesus as soldierinterpretation.
+The context is against that interpretation.
 In the immediate context, we find him saying that the decision of whether or not to follow Him will divide families, and those who choose to become His disciples must take up a cross (Matt.
 10:35-39), not a sword.

 Parallel passage illuminates